TannerWoodworth/reactTime/readme.md

 	node -v

 Install required node modules by running the following (you may need `sudo`)

 	npm install

+You may need to run webpack using

+	webpack

-Start Express server by running the following command in the root folder
+Start Express server by running the following command in the root folder (will run at http://localhost:3000/)

 	node server.js